jdecool/SecurityRoleCheckerBundle/README.md

 This bundle is tested with Symfony 2.7+, but it should be compatible with Symfony 2.3+

+### Warning

+The RoleChecker service doesn't emulate an user authentication.
+It mean that if the authentication process modify user rights, the service can detect roles updates.

 ## Documentation

 ### Install it